 The Danish Armed Forces have a longstanding tradition for contributing to international military cooperation and operations.

-Denmark has participated actively in UN peacekeeping operations since 1948.
-Since 1949 NATO has been a cornerstone of Danish security and defence policy.
+- Denmark has participated actively in UN peacekeeping operations since 1948.

-More than 60,000 Danish servive-members have served in trouble spots all over the world in UN and NATO missions or through Danish participation in international coalitions.
+- More than 60,000 Danish service-members have served in trouble spots all over the world in UN and NATO missions or through Danish participation in international coalitions.

-Since 2018 Denmark has deployed soldiers, airmen, and fighter aircraft to the Baltic countries on a regular basis as part of NATO’s reassurance measures.
+- Since 2018 Denmark has deployed soldiers, airmen, and fighter aircraft to the Baltic countries on a regular basis as part of NATO’s reassurance measures and enhanced forward presence.